 During the same period that Sea Venture suffered its misfortune and its survivors were struggling in Bermuda to continue on to Virginia, back in England, the publication of Captain John Smith’s books of his adventures in Virginia sparked a resurgence in interest in the colony.
 This helped lead to the dispatch in early 1610 of additional colonists, more supplies, and a new governor, Thomas West, Baron De La Warr.

 On June 9, 1610, Lord De La Warr and his party arrived on the James River shortly after Deliverance and Patience had abandoned Jamestown.
-Intercepting them about 10 miles downstream from Jamestown near Mulberry Island, the new governor forced the remaining 90 settlers to return, thwarting their plans to abandon the colony.
+Intercepting them about 10 miles downstream from Jamestown near Mulberry Island, the new Governor forced the remaining 90 settlers to return, thwarting their plans to abandon the colony.
 Deliverance and Patience turned back, and all the settlers were landed again at Jamestown.

 Then, Sir George Somers returned to Bermuda with Patience to obtain more food supplies, but he died on the island that summer.
-His nephew, Matthew Somers, Captain of Patience, took the ship back to Lyme Regis, England instead of Virginia (leaving a third man behind).
+His nephew, Matthew Somers, Captain of Patience, took the ship back to Lyme Regis, England instead of Virginia (leaving the third man behind).
 The Third Charter of the Virginia Company was then extended far enough across the Atlantic to include Bermuda in 1612.

 Jamestown Colony Facts: John Rolfe